Cultural Affairs Office

 The Poet Laureate Program celebrates Houston's rich culture and diversity through the work of a Houston poet who serves as the City's ambassador for the literary arts.
 The Houston poet laureate's role is to stimulate poetic impulse, foster appreciation of poetry in all its forms, and serve Houston residents and visitors with expressions of culture through words.

 The City's next poet laureate will serve from April 2021 through April 2023 and receive an honorarium of $20,000 from the City of Houston's City Initiative Grant Program.
-The program is coordinated by the Mayor's Office of Cultural Affairs (MOCA) and HPL.
+The program is coordinated by The Mayor's Office of Cultural Affairs (MOCA) and HPL.
 The Poet Laureate Program is funded through the Hotel Occupancy Tax that is dedicated to the arts.

 Poet Laureate Press Conference Photo 2